MartisCommunity/docs/whitepaper.md

 label: Whitepaper
 order: 80
 ---
-# Marscoin-the universal currency on Mars
+# Martiscoin-the universal currency on Mars

 !!!
 This white paper is a work in progress.